igrishaev/CV/README.md

 ## Ivan Grishaev

-An IT engineer focused exclusively on Clojure for the last 8 years.
+An IT engineer focused on Clojure/Java for the last 8 years.
 With long Python & Delphi experience in the past.

 Tags: Clojure(Script), GraalVM, Postgres, Datomic, AWS/Lambda, Kafka, Python.
 Emacs, LaTeX.

-Russia / Armenia, UTC +3
+Armenia, UTC +3

 Links: